 Fibromyalgia is an Uncertainty

-Fibromyalgia is a complicated disease with varied symptoms that change from hour to hour, day to day.
+Fibromyalgia is a complicated disease with varied symptoms that change from hour to hour, day-to-day.
 One day we will be able to go shopping with a group of friends, and the next day we are confined to our bed because of the previous day’s activities.
 And that’s just the thing – we don’t know and the uncertainty of it all causes guarded feelings.

 Those of us living with fibromyalgia, whether we’ve lived with it for years or months, are confused by its complexity.
 We begin to doubt our self-worth in terms of maintaining healthy and long-lasting relationships.

-Remember my neighbor that I met at the garage sale?
+Remember the neighbor that I met at the garage sale?
 The one in which we were the greatest friends and had broken up in the span of five minutes?
 I did tell her about my illness, and guess what?
 She didn’t break up our friendship!
 Today, she is my closest and dearest friend.

 Give others, and yourself, a chance.
 There will be people that will doubt your illness, believe you are faking it, or seeking attention.
 But look at this way: better to find out right away rather than investing yourself in a relationship with a toxic person.
 It’s a way to weed out those that are not worth your time.
 You deserve better, and you deserve only the best of people in your life.